imager-io/imager/docs/imager-opt.md

 The image output(s) will always have the same file name as the input image.
 So e.g. given `imager opt -i input1.jpeg -o output`.
 The optimized `input1.jpeg` will be saved under `output/input1.jpeg`.

+#### [optional] `--single`
+> Activate single I/O mode.

+Changes the interpretation of the input and output arguments.
+When activated, will save the output image to the specified `output` file path.
+Obviously this argument is incompatible with multiple `input` images.

+Considered to be useful for scripts and other automated settings that deal with single files.
+Long term wise, I’m thinking of adding an argument called `--save path/to/image.jpeg` that expands to something like `--single --output path/to/image.jpeg`.

 #### [optional] `-s` or `--size`
 > optional max resolution constraint